 Arlington Safe Havens Supervised Visitation and Exchange Program

 The Arlington Safe Havens Supervised Visitation and Exchange Program provides a safe and secure environment in which parents with court ordered supervised visitation can have contact with their children and where safe exchanges between parents/families and children can occur.
 The program will provide services for families who have been affected by domestic violence, child sexual abuse, stalking, dating violence and sexual assault.
 Safe Havens is located at Arlington Department of Human Services.
 This is a three-year grant funded program awarded by the U.S. Department of Justice, Office on Violence Against Women.
+If you have questions call 703-228-7483.

 The Arlington Healthy Relationships Task Force (Arlington HRT) is a group of students from all of the Arlington high schools who meet monthly to raise awareness about sexual assault and healthy relationships.
 The Task Force promotes awareness through educational campaigns, monthly meetings and outreach efforts throughout Arlington County Public Schools.